The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Results

 The analysis of the energy flux distribution is taken further in Fig.~\ref{fig:40_50}.
 This figure shows the $\gamma$-ray energy flux for $40^{\circ} < |b| < 50^{\circ}$ as a function of longitude for $-60^{\circ} < l < 60^{\circ}$.
 The solid black line represents the energy flux distribution obtained from our CR transport simulation.
 The dotted red and blue lines, error bars and red and blue shaded regions, for which the red corresponds to the North Fermi bubbles and the blue to the South Fermi bubbles, are obtained from \citep[Fig.~23]{Fermi_2014}.
 The lines and error bars shown in the figure correspond to the energy flux calculated using templates generated with the CR propagation code GALPROP.
 The shaded regions are computed for different configurations for the GALPROP template and local template proposed by the Fermi-LAT collaboration.
 In appendix \ref{App:30_40}, Fig.~\ref{fig:30_40} presents the energy flux distribution for $30^{\circ} < |b| < 40^{\circ}$.

 The CR injection luminosity in the simulations was set to a value of $L_{\mathrm{CR}} = 1.3\times 10^{40}$~erg~s$^{-1}$ in order for the corresponding value of the $\gamma$-ray brightness $E_{\gamma}F_{\gamma}$ to approximately match that of the observed Fermi bubbles (see the dotted red line in Fig.~\ref{fig:40_50}) at $l = 0^{\circ}$, $40^{\circ}<b<50^{\circ}$.
 For $E_{\gamma} = 1~-~3$~GeV, the total corresponding $\gamma$-ray luminosity produced by the bubbles is $L_{\gamma} = 2.7 \times 10^{37}$~erg~s$^{-1}$.
-The simulated $\gamma$-ray brightness is consistent with the shaded red/blue regions, decreasing sharply between $0^{\circ}$ and $25^{\circ}$ of longitude, unlike the hydrodynamic model, which did not reproduce such a rapid decrease \citep[see Fig.~5 from][]{Tourmente_2023}.
+The simulated $\gamma$-ray brightness is broadly consistent with the shaded red/blue regions, decreasing sharply between $0^{\circ}$ and $25^{\circ}$ of longitude, contrary to the hydrodynamic model, which produced a softer decrease \citep[see Fig.~5 from][]{Tourmente_2023}.
 Given the symmetry of our simulation setup, no north-south or east-west asymmetry is produced by our model.

 Once again, it is interesting to compare the results of the anisotropic diffusion case considered with those produced for the case of isotropic diffusion.
 In appendix~\ref{Appendix_iso}, Fig.~\ref{fig:iso_40_50} shows the $\gamma$-ray energy flux distribution for the case of isotropic diffusion.
 It is observed that in the case of isotropic diffusion, a more spherical shape for the $\gamma$-ray energy flux distribution is produced (see Fig.~\ref{fig:Map_Iso}), with the sharp edges of the Fermi bubbles not reproduced for the case of isotropic diffusion.